thymme5/InternshipProject/README.md

+note: this project is deprecated and is of no real value to my portofolio.
+It is simply kept here as personal archive.

 # Internship Project

 This repository is a replica of my internship project, but with all sensitive information removed to safeguard the integrity of the company and its associates.
 Its sole purpose is for demonstration.